-The study was published four years ago and put hard numbers behind a phenomenon that most of us in the court reporting profession saw coming for many years.
-The court reporting profession was about to see a substantial gap between the demand for court reporters and the supply.
+A study was published nine years ago and put hard numbers behind a phenomenon that most of us in the court reporting profession saw coming for many years.
+The court reporting profession has seen a substantial gap between the demand for court reporters and the supply.
 As most of you know, the shortage is now upon us.
 The greatest shortage is in the more rural areas.

 How will we serve the needs of law firms with fewer court reporters?